international tiger day

 July 29 is International Tiger Day, established in 2010 to raise awareness about tiger conservation.
 It highlights the importance of protecting tigers and their habitats from threats like poaching and habitat loss.

-What is the theme of tiger Day 2025?
+What is the theme of international tiger day 2025

-The likely theme for International Tiger Day 2025 is “Harmonious Coexistence between Humans and Tigers,” focusing on raising awareness about tiger population decline and promoting global conservation efforts.
+The likely theme for International Tiger Day 2025 is “Harmonious Coexistence between Humans and Tigers,” which will focus on raising awareness about tiger population decline and promoting global conservation efforts.

 On International Tiger Day, observed on July 29, global events and campaigns are organized to raise awareness about tiger conservation.
 Activities include educational programs, fundraisers, wildlife preservation discussions, and community engagement to protect tigers and their habitats.